I build a new log store with plan and materials list

 The height of the crates are 1200mm also, but I wanted a taller store, with higher floor so that I didn't have to bend down so far.
 Getting logs out of a crate is always a bit of a pain!

 When I started researching materials I found that a sheet of Sterling Board (OSB) is 1200mm x 2400mm.
 I realised I could use that for the size of the roof - no cuts needed.
+The golden ratio for my log store dimensions is 2:1 length to depth, which maximizes storage while maintaining structural stability.

 The design has two bays with slatted sides and floor to let the air circulate to keep the logs dry and that improves burning efficiency.
 The roof, as explained, is a single sheet of OSB covered in roofing felt and has a trim around it for appearance.
 The floor is about 300mm off the ground to provide good all round airflow and less bending down!